 04 Jun WeekWise: One and Two

-What’s it like if you start a company with family and friends?
-Should every team member get equal equity?
-How do I have difficult conversations with my co-founder?
-These and many more topics were discussed by Roberto Moctezuma, an angel investor, serial entrepreneur, and Fortune 50 executive, in a lecture based off the book The Founder’s Dilemmas.
-He walked founders through common pitfalls faced by startups, hopefully helping our teams avoid falling into the same traps.
-This knowledge was complemented with a session from Lavonne Hopkins, an attorney from BakerHostetler, who specialize in intellectual property law.
-She went above and beyond to share legal considerations for early stage startups, including incorporation, as well as protection of IP and privacy.
+Roberto Moctezuma, angel investor, serial entrepreneur, and Fortune 50 executive expanded on points from Tuesday evening’s Startup Founders Series.
+In a lecture based off the book The Founder’s Dilemma, he walked founders through common drawbacks faced by startups, hopefully helping our teams avoid falling into the same traps.
+This knowledge was complemented with a session from Lavonne Hopkins, an attorney from Johnson & Johnson, who specializes in intellectual property law.
+She went above and beyond to share legal considerations for early stage startups: incorporation, as well as protection of IP and privacy.

 We rounded out Week 2 with Bryan Haardt, CEO of Decisio Health, who engaged with our founders in a talk focusing on software development.
 We learned some new words, like Scrum (an agile framework for managing work with an emphasis on software development) and agile development (an umbrella term for software development methodologies).
 All our founders are continuing to explore the possibilities their startups could achieve and all the obstacles they may face.

 It’s been a busy two weeks, but the time flies and we’re already one-sixth of the way through our #bayoustartupsummer!
 With all that we’ve achieved in nine days, our summer bodes well for success.